-Hardy Merriman is president of the International Center on Nonviolent Conflict (ICNC), and a nonresident senior fellow at the Atlantic Council.
-Within ICNC he also leads the Civil Resistance Funders Initiative.
+Hardy Merriman is President of the International Center on Nonviolent Conflict (ICNC), and previously led ICNC as President & CEO from January 2015 until June 2021.
+He is also a nonresident senior fellow at the Atlantic Council, and senior technical advisor to USAID’s Powered by the People program.

 Additional recent works include the the essay “We Need People Power to Address a World in Peril” (2023); a bibliographic entry on civil resistance for the Oxford Research Encyclopedia of International Studies (2023); the book Glossary of Civil Resistance: A Resource for Study and Translation of Key Terms (2021); and the report Preventing Mass Atrocities: From a Responsibility to Protect (RtoP) to a Right to Assist (RtoA) Campaigns of Civil Resistance (2019).